-Julie Bates teaches professional writing and editing, rhetoric, and composition coursework in the English department.
-She has a PhD in Rhetoric, Composition, and Technical Communication from Illinois State University and earned an M.A. in Liberal & Integrative Studies (with emphases in environmental studies and journalism) from the University of Illinois-Springfield, and a B.A. in Magazine Journalism and English Writing from Drake University.
+Dr. Julie Bates teaches professional writing and editing, rhetoric, and composition coursework in the English department.
+She has a PhD in Rhetoric, Composition, and Technical Communication from Illinois State University, an M.A. in Liberal & Integrative Studies (with emphases in environmental studies and journalism) from the University of Illinois-Springfield, and a B.A. in Magazine Journalism and English Writing from Drake University.

 Dr. Bates is the coordinator of Millikin University's first-year writing program, the faculty advisor for BURST magazine, the Book Review Editor for Rhetoric Review, and the Contributing Editor for Decatur Magazine.
-In addition, Dr. Bates is a professional writer, editor, copy editor, and proofreader with more than 10 years of professional experience.
+In addition, Dr. Bates is a professional writer, editor, copy editor, and proofreader with 15+ years of professional experience.

-- Toward an Interventionary Rhetoric for Technical Communication Studies (2017) - Winner of the 2019 CCCC Outstanding Dissertation Award in Technical Communication
+Dissertation: Toward an Interventionary Rhetoric for Technical Communication Studies (2017) - Winner of the 2019 CCCC Outstanding Dissertation Award in Technical Communication

 - Feminisms and Rhetorics Conference.
 “Proactive Feminist Approaches to Pedagogy and Scholarship That Address Emergent Social Justice Issues.”
 Interactive session facilitation/presentation.
 University of Dayton.
 October 2017.

 - Computers & Writing Conference.
 “Toward a Multimodal Technē of Intervention.”
 Paper presented.
 University of Findlay.
 June 2017.

 - Thomas R. Watson International Conference in Rhetoric and Composition.
 “Exploring Environmental Justice Interventions in Little Village: A Case Study.”
 Paper presented.
 University of Louisville.
 October 2017.